-Who Should Come This event is open to everyone and provides incredibly beneficial experience to anyone interested in programming, no matter their experience.
-That being said, computer science majors, graphic designers, business majors, and anyone experienced with coding are necessary for this event.
+Who Should Come: This event is open to anyone interested in programming, no matter their experience.
+We especially welcome computer science majors, graphic designers, and business majors.

-Project Planning The event will start with one hour of planning and ideation for each team's prototype idea.
-This will allow solo contestants to find teams, and give everyone on your existing team a better idea of how you will go about building your prototype.
+Project Planning: The event will start with one hour of planning and ideation for each team's prototype idea.
+This time also allows solo contestants to find teams.

-Demo to Judges Teams will return to the common area at 12PM on Sunday and demonstrate what they built to the other teams and our panel of judges.
+Demo to Judges: Teams will return to the common area at 12PM on Sunday and demonstrate their project to the other teams and our panel of judges.

 Assemble your team

 Teams consist of 3-5 students; the exact composition is up to you.
-Try to sign up with your team already assembled, but don't worry; if you sign up solo, there will be plenty of interesting teams for you to join and Launchcats/ACM will help you find the team that is the best fit.
+Students are urged to sign up with a pre-assembled team.
+However, if you sign up solo, there will be plenty of interesting teams to join.
+LaunchCats and ACM will help to find the team that best fits you.

-Building prototypes is hard work, but you wont have to face it alone.
-Throughout the event professional mentors from around the community will be dropping by to see your progress and help find solutions to any problems you may be having.
+Building prototypes is hard work, but you won’t have to face it alone.
+Throughout the event, professional mentors from around the community will drop by to see your progress and help find solutions to any problems you may have.

 What to build

-Prototypes are expected to be complex enough to fill the time window but simple enough for the team to have made significant progress by the end of the event.
-Some teams may choose products that take much longer than 24 hours to complete, but will still be expected to be able to demonstrate the core functionality of the product at the end of the event.
+Prototypes are expected to be complex enough to fill the time window but simple enough for the team to have made significant progress by the event’s finish.
+Some teams may choose projects that take longer than 24 hours to complete, but will still be expected to demonstrate the product’s core functionality.

-For example, a team isn't expected to finish all the levels necessary for a full length video game, but they could build a demo level that demonstrates all the mechanics the full game would use.
-A team building a messenger app doesn't need to have all the flashy UI and animations, but the core messaging service needs to be functional.
+For example, a team is not expected to finish all levels necessary for a full-length video game.
+However, they should be able to demonstrate the game’s full mechanics.
+Likewise, a messenger app doesn't need to show the finished UI, but the core messaging service must be functional.